 On March 7, 2022, the Company entered into a professional services agreement with Triple Ring Technologies, Inc, a co-development company, to assist in the design and development of the Company's telehealth complete solution 3D vector ECG collection device for remote heart attack or MI monitoring.
 The agreement with Triple Ring includes a commitment in 2022 of approximately \$2.0 million.
-The Company has expensed \$0.8 million and \$0.1 million is included in accrued expenses as of June 30, 2022.
+As of September 30, 2022 the Company has expensed \$1.4 million and included \$0.07 million in accrued expenses.